Jemeni11/Jemeni11/README.md

 - [Journal Template](https://github.com/Jemeni11/Python-Scripts/tree/master/Journal%20Template)

   - Developed a Python script to automate the process of journaling.
-  - Created a user-friendly interface within the script to input a customized date or utilize the current date for journal entry initiation.
+  - Created a user-friendly interface within the script to input a customised date or utilise the current date for journal entry initiation.
   - Implemented automatic document creation with a well-structured nomenclature: "Week 01 of the Year 2023 (1.1 - 8.1).docx".

 - [Chromium-Based Browser Extension Template](https://github.com/Jemeni11/Chrome-Extension-CRXJS-Vite-TS-Template)

   - Developed an extension template tailored for Chromium-based browsers.
-  - Built with CRXJS, Vite, and Typescript.
+  - Built with CRXJS, Vite, and TypeScript.
   - The extension was tested on Chrome, Edge, Brave, and Opera.

 - Splitter